ap785/T-Cell-Activation-Model/README.md

 $time_{\text{delay}}$ - 41BB upregulation delay after T cell activation

-## Results
+## Key Results

-1. All costimulatory receptors increased the rate of cytokine production (from total_output.py) compared to when TCR is engaged with no costimulation
+1. All costimulatory receptors increased the rate of cytokine production (from total_output.py) compared to when TCR is engaged with no costimulation.

-2. CD2, LFA-1 & 41BB cositmulation increase the rate of productino at the later timepoint across all cytokine outputs (rate_bar_plot.py)
+2. CD2, LFA-1 & 41BB cositmulation increase the rate of productino at the later timepoint across all cytokine outputs (rate_bar_plot.py).

 3. For IFN-g production the rate of cytokine production stays fairly constant under CD2 costimulation, however the production rate decreases for IL-2 nad TNF-alpha.
 This is due to cytokien degradation incoporated into the model for the latter cytokines.